 In 2003, Mr. Sparlin left Gibson, Dunn & Crutcher LLP to establish an independent practice, offering his services as a lawyer and affirmative action consultant.
 This move also facilitated an opportunity to formalize and expand his qualifications as an affirmative action consultant through graduate study in statistics at George Mason University.
 Mr. Sparlin completed his M.S. in Statistical Science at George Mason in 2006.

 Mr. Sparlin has spoken before numerous groups on labor-related issues, including the American Bar Association, American Association for Affirmative Action, the Industrial Relations Research Association, the National Association of Manufacturers, and the Aerospace Industries Association.
 He appeared on the syndicated television series, It's Your Business, as an expert on the application of federal employment laws to the United States Congress.
 His writings have appeared in several publications including the Wall Street Journal and the National Law Journal.
-He also coauthored an analysis of ergonomics regulation for the March 2003 edition of Seminars in Spine Surgery, published by Elsevier Science.

 Prior to receiving his legal education, Mr. Sparlin served on the staffs of Senator Henry Bellmon and Congressman Mickey Edwards, handling, among other responsibilities, legislation involving employment, labor and general economic issues.
 He resides in Springfield, Virginia, with his wife Debbie, his son, Christopher, and his daughter, Cindy.